CashScript/cashscript-playground/README.md

 ## Limitations

-The playground doesn't currently support combining multiple different smart contracts in one transaction.

-Special transaction options such as OP_RETURN or relative timelocks are also not supported by the playground.
+The playground currently does not support special transaction options such as OP_RETURN, relative timelocks or non-standard locking scripts.

 ## Disclaimer